 Yes.
-UC Santa Barbara offers three programmatic options for pre-college students: the Research Mentorship Program, the Summer Research Academies, and the Summer Scholars Program.
+UC Santa Barbara will offer two programmatic options for pre-college students: the Research Mentorship Program and the Summer Research Academies.

 The Research Mentorship Program (RMP) is thrilled to announce that it will be offering an innovative and transformational virtual program this summer.
 We are working with mentors and faculty to carefully select challenging projects that can be executed remotely, while fostering academic, personal, professional, and social growth for each participant.
 Our team is designing a robust academic curriculum, adapting existing program components, such as GRIT talks and workshops, and developing new social activities to successfully deliver them in this virtual setting.
 We will share more information with our participants as details are developed.